Electrical Fast Transient (EFT) Test - Overview, Levels, & Setup

 What are Electrical Fast Transients (EFT)?

-Electrical Fast Transients, also going by fast transients or bursts (EFT/B) are a series of quick, high frequency pulses often caused by arcing.
-A common cause of power line transients occur when an AC/DC connection is made or broken, equipment powered down, or circuit breakers switched.(1)
+Electrical Fast Transients are a series of quick, high-frequency pulses often caused by arcing.
+A common cause of power line transients occurs when an AC/DC connection is made or broken, equipment is powered down, or a circuit breaker is switched.

 EFT Burst Switch Closing Example

-The arc(s) associated with switching, is often several arcs and have the potential to vary based upon the distance and breakdown voltage of the air gap.(3)
+The arc associated with switching, is often several arcs and has the potential to vary based upon the distance and breakdown voltage of the air gap.

-Where It Occurs
+Where it Occurs

 • AC Power Mains